 - a certified transcript from your college (s)

 - finished and submitted an interim report from the Common Application

-- The college Report from the Common Application should be finished and submitted.
+- The College Report from the Common Application should be finished and submitted.

-- one professorial letter of recommendation
+- one academic letter of recommendation

 - the admissions team member interview